Bioprinting and Biofabrication Laboratory

 The 3D dynamic optical projection stereolithography system is composed of a UV light, a motorized Z stage attached with a Z-shaped platform, a digital micromirror device (DMD) and a container filled with photocrosslinkable materials.
 Two current projects are based on this system.
 One project is biofabrication of 3D vascular network.
 This project focuses on effects of operating conditions on cure depth and cell viability, such as cell density, UV intensity, UV exposure time, to name a few.
 The other project is fabrication of 3D extracellular microenvironments to study cell-material interaction.
 The goal of this project is to control the surface texture to guide cell migration.

 Cell culture facility

-We also set up a cell culture room equiped with a variety of facilities and instruments including biosafety cabinet, centrifuge, autoclave, water bath, incubator, and ultra-low freezer (-80 °C), inverted microscope, fluorescent microscope, etc.
+We also set up a cell culture room equipped with a variety of facilities and instruments including a biosafety cabinet, centrifuge, autoclave, water bath, incubator, ultra-low freezer (-80 °C), inverted microscope, fluorescent microscope, etc.